markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/DEVELOPER.md

 of the deposit services runtime.
 Spring beans are created entirely in Java code by the `DepositConfig`  and `JmsConfig` classes.

-## Runners

-### ListenerRunner

-The `listen` argument will invoke the `ListenerRunner`, which waits for the Fedora repository to be available, otherwise it shuts down the application.
-Two JMS listeners are started that listen to the `submission` and `deposit` queues.
-The `submission` queue provides messages relating to `Submission` resources, and the `deposit` queue provides messages relating to `Deposit` resources.
-Deposit Services does not listen or act on messages for other types of repository resources.

-The `PASS_FEDORA_USERNAME` and `PASS_FEDORA_PASSWORD` define the username and password used to perform HTTP `Basic` authentication to the Fedora HTTP REST API (i.e. `PASS_FEDORA_BASEURL`).

-### FailedDepositRunner

-The `retry` argument invokes the `FailedDepositRunner` which will re-submit failed `Deposit` resources to the task queue for processing.
-URIs for specific Deposits may be specified, otherwise the index is searched for failed Deposits, and each one will be re-tried.

-### SubmittedUpdateRunner

-The `refresh` argument invokes the `SubmittedUpdateRunner` which will attempt to re-process a `Deposit`'s status reference.
-URIs for specific Deposits may be specified, otherwise the index is searched for `SUBMITTED` Deposits, and each one will be refreshed.

 ## Message flow and concurrency

 Each JMS listener (one each for the `deposit` and `submission` queues) can process messages concurrently.
-The number of messages each listener can process concurrently is set by the property `spring.jms.listener.concurrency` (or its environment equivalent: `SPRING_JMS_LISTENER_CONCURRENCY`).

-The `submission` queue is processed by the `JmsSubmissionProcessor`,which resolves the `Submission` resource represented in the message, and hands off processing to the `SubmissionProcessor`.
+The `submission` queue is processed by the `SubmissionListener`,which resolves the `Submission` resource represented in the message, and hands off processing to the `SubmissionProcessor`.
 The `SubmissionProcessor` builds a `DepositSubmission`, which is the Deposit Services' analog of a `Submission` containing all of the metadata and custodial content associated with a  `Submission`.
 After building the `DepositSubmission`, the processor creates